Free shipping on orders over $150 for the United States and Europe. Free shipping on orders over $210 for Canada.

 Colette, Mitsou, illustrated by Edgar Chahine, 1930

 Devambez is located on the Place Vendôme, the epicenter of the Parisian art de vivre.
 Its first art book, published in 1908, was entitled Place Vendôme and heralded a series of high-quality editions.
-Devambez stood out for being both a gallerist and publisher, using its enlightened curatorial expertise to support modern art from its earliest beginnings.
+Devambez had the distinction of being both being both a gallerist and publisher, using its enlightened curatorial expertise to support modern art from its earliest beginnings.
 At its Exposition de peinture moderne in 1920, Devambez exhibited works by Henri Matisse, Amedeo Modigliani, Giorgio de Chirico and others.

 Timbrage, Queen Amélie of Portugal's letterhead